mohammedsouleymane/logseq/pages/msr.md

 		- #### **Using power analysis**
 		- Plan sample size for adequate power.
 		- Avoid using power analysis post hoc to justify results.
-		-
+		- It is useful to think about the power of an experimental approach, especially if it is to be used many times
+			- For instance a setup for testing user interfaces -
 		- Neyman and Pearson
 			- not good for science